azurecitadel/azurecitadel.github.io/workshops/secureWorkloads.md

   teaser: secure.png
   thumb:
 ---
-Ovewview and pre-requisites for the Azure infrastructure workshop.
+Overview and pre-requisites for the Azure infrastructure workshop.

 {% include toc.html %}

 ## Introduction

-This workshop walks the user through a scenario where a fictional organisation (Contoso) have migrated a number of resources to Azure.
+This workshop walks the user through a scenario where a fictional organisation (Contoso) has migrated a number of resources to Azure.
 This migrated environment has not been secured correctly - the lab will walk through the application of a number of security best practices.

 ## Workshop Topics

 * Deploy the security lab environment
 * Explore Azure Security Center
 * Securing Azure storage
 * Securing Azure networking